 (5 SC, 4 DC stitches = 9 stitches)

 Repeat Row 2 as many times as you would like to create the preferred length for your bookmark.
-The bookmarks in the photo have 25 suzette rows.
+The bookmarks in the photo have 25 rows of the suzette stitch.